How to buy contact lenses online

 Did you know you can buy your contact lenses online?
 Buying online is simple, just follow these easy steps to help you along the way:

 We stock a wide variety of products and lens types to suit all sorts of contact lens needs.
 Choose the lenses you want and how many you need.

 You’ll need a copy of your current prescription to buy contact lenses online.
 If you don’t know your prescription you can find it on the box of your current contact lenses.
-Otherwise, you can contact your local store or request it online.
+Otherwise, you can contact your local store.

 Review your basket to ensure you’ve entered the correct details.
 If you’ve never purchased contact lenses online with us, you’ll need to select “I’m a new customer” and enter your details, including your preferred local store for aftercare needs.

 Finally, complete your payment using a credit or debit card, and your contact lenses will be on their way to you shortly.

 What do the numbers and words actually mean on your prescription?